-- (a) Sitting down with the student ID card in the pocket of your trousers. - (b) Putting the unprotected card in your bag along with books, etc. - (c) Pressing with too much force on a card reader. - (d) Slamming the card when swiping on an automatic gate or other reader. - (e) Placing near a strong magnetic field. - ⇒Proximity to metallic closures on a bag, or to notebook PCs, mobile phones, TVs or other sources of strong magnetic fields may cause the magnetically stored data to be erased.
+- (a) Sitting down with the student ID card in the pocket of your trousers. - (b) Putting the unprotected card in your bag along with books, etc. - (c) Pressing with too much force on a card reader. - (d) Slamming the card when swiping on an automatic gate or other reader. - (e) Placing near a strong magnetic field. - ⇒Strong magnetic fields such as metallic closures on a bag, or to notebook PCs, mobile phones, and TVs may damage the data in your student ID card.